William Wilson Corcoran: Career

-Corcoran entered business at the age of 17, working in dry goods store owned by two brothers, and opened his own branch store two years later.
+Corcoran entered business at age 17, working in dry goods store owned by two brothers and opened his own branch store two years later.
 The Corcoran brothers established a wholesale auction and commission business, but their ventures failed after the Panic of 1819.

-He worked in another family business, and in 1828, he took control of large amount of real estate from his father.
+He worked in another family business, and in 1828, he took control of a large amount of real estate from his father.

 Corcoran was employed as a clerk at the Bank of Columbia at Georgetown branch, and then as a real estate and loan manager at the Second Bank of the United States in Washington.